nikhil-katiyar/Air-Canvas-Using-Open-CV/README.md

 Morphological operations are a set of operations that process images based on shapes.
 They apply a structuring element to an input image and generate an output image.
-Erosion and Dilation has been sed in the project:
+Erosion and Dilation has been used in the project:
 ### Basics of Erosion:
 ● Erodes away the boundaries of foreground object
 ● Used to diminish the features of an image.